emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is very good, modern looking with lots to look at. ✔️
 1. Site is missing subtitles for many things. ❌
 1. They have movies, shows and anime. ✔️
-1. Has watchlists when you make account. ✔️
+1. Has watchlists and history when you make account. ✔️
 1. Lots of different collections to browse. ✔️

 ***